Sonogenetics is a novel antiarrhythmic treatment: Discussion

 \subsection{Advantages over other defibrillation methods}

-Compared to invasive ICD, which needs to implant wires through the vein and fixed electrodes on the endocardium for applying electrical shocks, our sonogenetics-based method could place the ultrasonic phased array outside the patient's chest and adjust phases of the array to focus ultrasonic waves on selective areas for effective defibrillation.
-Compared to optogenetic defibrillation \cite{Arrenberg2010science,Bruegmann2010nature,Bingen2011Cardiovascularresearch,Burton2015nature,Entcheva2016Journalofphysiology,Majumder2018elife}, which could only illuminate the surface of the heart wall, the ultrasound can penetrate it and control the cardiac excitation there.
-Compared to previous ultrasonic defibrillation \cite{smailys1981Resuscitation}, our sonogenetics-based method upregulates the density of SACs on the cardiomyocyte membrane, and uses the ultrasonic phased array to enhance the ultrasonic intensity just in a small area, and thus harmlessly terminates arrhythmia under FDA safety standards.
+Compared with invasive ICDs, which require wires to be implanted through the vein and fixed electrodes on the endocardium for delivery of electrical shocks, our sonogenetics-based method could place the ultrasonic phased array outside the patient's chest and adjust phases of the array to focus ultrasonic waves on selective areas for effective defibrillation.
+Compared with optogenetic defibrillation \cite{Arrenberg2010science, Bruegmann2010nature, Bingen2011Cardiovascularresearch, Burton2015nature, Entcheva2016Journalofphysiology, Majumder2018elife, Majumder2022PRA}, which could only illuminate the surface of the heart wall, the ultrasound can penetrate it and control the cardiac excitation transmurally.
+Compared with previous ultrasonic defibrillation \cite{smailys1981Resuscitation, Echt2007, Kohut2010}, our sonogenetic treatment uses the wearable ultrasonic phased array to focus a low-intensity ultrasound on a small heart area and controls the endogenous Piezo1 channels on the human cardiomyocyte membrane to terminates arrhythmia harmlessly under FDA safety standards.
+Recently, a cooling-based method has been proposed \cite{Majumder2021fphys}, but its clinical implementation remains challenging.